About Jesus Steve Sweetman

 next three chapters Paul answers questions about the abuses of spiritual

-gifts in the Corinthian church.
+gifts in the Corinthian community of believers.

 verse 1 Paul begins by saying, "now about spiritual gifts

 realize is that even though we read the word "gifts" in our